lytics/grid/grid.v3/examples/hello/README.md

 hello
 =====

-The "hello world" of a grid application.
+The "hello world" of a grid applications.

 ### What You Will Learn